-By Tom Krisher & Dee-Ann Durbin The Associated Press
+June 29, 2016 by Tom Krisher & Dee-Ann Durbin The Associated Press

 Jun.
 29, 2016 – Volkswagen will spend up to $15.3 billion to settle consumer lawsuits and government allegations that it cheated on emissions tests in what lawyers are calling the largest auto-related class-action settlement in U.S. history.

 Up to $10 billion will go to 475,000 VW or Audi diesel owners, who thought they were buying high-performance, environmentally friendly cars, but later learned the vehicles’ emissions vastly exceeded U.S. pollution laws.